In this Azure PowerShell article, we will discuss the syntax and usage of the New-AzRoleAssignment Azure PowerShell cmdlet with examples.

 New-AzRoleAssignment

-New-AzRoleAssignment is a very good PowerShell command that you can use to assign a RBAC role to a specific principal for a specified scope.
+New-AzRoleAssignment is a very good PowerShell command that you can use to assign an RBAC role to a specific principal for a specified scope.
 Let’s discuss the Syntax of the New-AzRoleAssignment Azure PowerShell cmdlet.

 Syntax